(Update: a month after construction, the charging station has been turned on.)

 Each of the kiosks has two charging plugs — a CHAdeMO plug (Wikipedia article) and a CCS1 plug (Wikipedia article).
-Each kiosk charges at a maximum power of 120 kilowatts.
+Each kiosk, once activated, is said to charge at a maximum power of 200 kilowatts.
 The decision to include CHAdeMO plugs is puzzling given that right now in 2023 almost no US cars (only Nissan Leafs) have CHAdeMO charging ports, and within a year or so, no newly manufactured US cars will have such charging ports.

 The charging stations are managed by Chargepoint, meaning that anybody could make use of them with any make of EV, if one only goes to the trouble to sign up for a Chargepoint user account.

 The branding of this set of fifteen charging stations is … wait for it, Starbucks and Volvo.
 The idea, I guess, is that in a sort of twenty-first-century homage to the Oregon Trail (Wikipedia article), the owner of a Volvo EV might embark on a journey that starts at a Starbucks store in Broomfield, Colorado, charging his or her Volvo EV, and then travel along this trail toward a Starbucks Support Center in Seattle, Washington.
 The idea, I guess, is that the traveler would stop in at each of the fourteen Starbucks stores along the way, while charging up the Volvo EV at each of the charging stations.

 But you can’t make this stuff up.
 About six months after Volvo issued its press releases trumpeting its support of this trail of fifteen EV charging stations, Volvo announced (blog article) that starting next in the 2024 model year, all of its newly manufactured Volvo cars will have Tesla-style charging ports.
 Not CHAdeMO charging ports, and not charging CCS1 ports.